Child Marriage in the Commonwealth

 The RCS is a member of Girls Not Brides - the international partnership to end child marriage.
 We work within this network with organisations around the Commonwealth to end child marriage.

-An article about child marriage in the Commonwealth is featured in the December issue of our magazine, Commonwealth VOICES (pages 4 & 5).
+An article about child marriage in the Commonwealth is featured in our magazine, Commonwealth VOICES (pages 4 & 5).